Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-24-tasking-manager-admin.md

 1. The title of the project should already reveal what entities should be mapped.
 Prefer a title such as *#1396 - Missing Maps: Niger State (north), Nigeria (project 1: roads and residential areas )*
 2. The most important messages should appear on the instruction tab first to ensure they are read.
 This would include any special imagery to use instead of Bing.
 The first sentences could mention that it is not required to map every single house if the project is about roads and residential areas, for example.
 Or that it is required to map every house if the project is to be used for population density estimates.
 These are the messages that should also appear on the description tab.
 3. Other points of clarification: If the project is suitable for mappers with a certain level of experience only.
-For example, the project uses imports or existing data should be realigned to GPS traces or some other imagery.
-Phrase it so that ne wmappers will be comfortable contribute to the project but understand that advanced techniques are required in this instance.
+For example, the project uses imports or existing data should be realigned to GPS traces or some other imagery (cf. the previous section).
+Phrase it so that new mappers will feel invited contributing to other projects but understand that advanced techniques are required in this instance.
 4. There are guidelines that cover common errors we see while validating.
 One example is Blake Girardot's compilation on [mapping in West Africa](http://wiki.openstreetmap.org/wiki/User:Bgirardot/West_African_HOT_Mapping_Tips).
-Use the link in the instructions and that adhering to these guidelines is required.
+Use the link in the instructions and explaein that adhering to these guidelines is required.
 5. The definitive resource on tagging is the [OpenStreetMap wiki](http://wiki.openstreetmap.org/wiki/Map_Features).
 For many HOT-related tasks the page on [tagging highways in Africa](http://wiki.openstreetmap.org/wiki/Highway_Tag_Africa) is the proper specialization and highly recommended reading for every mapper.
 If your project must adhere to different tagging standards then write a similar page in the wiki and link it in your instructions.

 <!--Hidden Text - Google discussion group on TM - https://groups.google.com/a/hotosm.org/forum/?utm_medium=email&utm_source=footer#!msg/tm-project-managers/5OVNGMBsQv0/01Wxw95cBwAJ